NUDA9A/ST2110-OBS-PLUGIN/docs/code_map.md

     - multicast interface selection is explicitly modeled inside the runtime boundary rather than hidden in Linux-only backend code.
     - family coverage is explicit even where some concrete runtime branches remain temporarily unsupported.
     - this file now serves both video and audio socket-open projection paths; it is no longer only a video-oriented runtime helper layer.
+    - this file now also exposes the common socket operational transport/policy model used as a reusable boundary for higher-level media-specific operational configs.

 ### libs/st2110core/include/st2110/socket_stub_rx_port.hpp
 - Роль: